Back to blog

 Las Fallas 2023: Traditional Festival celebration in Valencia

 Las Fallas is a spectacular fire festival that you won’t want to miss if you happen to visit Spain, and Valencia specifically, in March.
 The celebrations take place almost for the whole month.
 Usually.
-This fire festival starts on March 1 and continues up until March 19 and combines tradition, satire and art.
+This fire festival starts on March 1 and continues up until March 19 and combines tradition, satire, and art.
 It has become an amazing touristic attraction, while UNESCO declared it Intangible Cultural Heritage of Humanity in 2016.
 Want to learn more about this fascinating event?
 Read on and dive into the atmosphere of the festivities of Valencian Las Fallas already while reading.

 The Origins of Las Fallas